microsoft/msticpy/docs/source/data_acquisition/AzureData.rst

 Instantiating and Connecting with an Azure Data Connector
 ---------------------------------------------------------

 See :py:class:`Azure Data <msticpy.data.azure_data.AzureData>`

-In order to connect to the Azure API and retreive the required data we need to instantiate an Azure Data Connector and connect to the API.
+In order to connect to the Azure API and retrieve the required data we need to instantiate an Azure Data Connector and connect to the API.
 Authentication to the Azure API is handled via an Azure Service Principal and token credentials.
 Before using this package you will need to register a Service Principal and collect the required details.
 Details on registering the Service Principal with the correct permissions can be found `here <https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?toc=%2Fazure%2Fazure-resource-manager%2Ftoc.json&view=azure-cli-latest>`__.

 Once the Service Principal has been registered the following details are required (they can be found in the Azure Portal under Azure Active Directory > App Registrations):

 * tenant_id -- The tenant ID of the Azure tenant the Service Principal is in.
 * client_id -- The ID of the application associated with the Service Principal.
 * secret -- The password of the Service Principal.

 When connecting the required elements for connection can be passed in a number of ways.
-The simpliest is to pass the required elements as kwargs.
+The simplest is to pass the required elements as kwargs.

 .. code:: ipython3